margaritaradeva/GroupPr/README.md

-# GitHub repository for the CS5079 Applied Ai group projecct
+# GitHub repository for the CS5079 Applied AI group projecct